Pravda.ru: History

-Advertising support

-For monetization and advertising support, Pravda.ru operates with the company RIC Pravda (TIN 7726741242), which is responsible for organizing and placing advertising materials, ensuring a stable income from ads placed on the site.

-Technical support

-The technical side of Pravda.ru is supported by Technomedia (TIN 7726413305), a company ensuring the stability and security of the website, as well as maintaining the site’s infrastructure.
+Pravda.ru was registered in November 1999 and has been published since January 27, 1999.

+Following a court case the Pravda name was allowed to be used by both the newspaper owned by the Communist Party of the Russian Federation and Pravda Online run by journalists associated with the defunct Soviet Pravda.

+In 2013 the website became notable in western media when then-US Senator John McCain published an opinion piece for it, confusing it for the Soviet-era paper of the same name.

 Editorial policy and author composition

 Editorial principles

 The editorial team of Pravda.ru openly publishes its key working principles, including the criteria for selecting news, approach to information verification, editorial independence, and principles of interaction with readers.
 These principles are available for public access on the official website of the publication.

 The website features an open authorship system: each journalist has a public personal page that reflects their biography, publication archive, and specialization.

 In 2004, the editor-in-chief of Pravda.ru, Inna Novikova, stated in an interview that the website had surpassed the Soviet-era Political News Agency in terms of influence.